ewradcliffe/Heritage-Housing/README.md

 Finally, the clients Inherited house dataset was put through the pipeline and model to produce house price predictions which could be displayed on the dashboard.

 ## Deployment & Dashboard design
 The final phase of the CRISP-DM process is to deploy the project in such a way that we can present our findings to the client.
 Content was agreed with the client prior to the project and created with the streamlit app.
+Styling is minimal but visualisations are used extensively to support project findings and attention has been given to user experience (UX) and interactivity.
+Input widgets allow users to alter input parameters and plotly has been used to create interactive visualisations.
+The site is responsive to different screen sizes.

 ### Page 1: Quick project summary